codepath/android_guides/Room-Guide.md

 ## Database Transactions

-See [this guide](https://agrosner.gitbooks.io/dbflow/content/StoringData.html) about how to perform transactions.
-You can batch save a list of `User` objects by using the `ProcessModelTransaction` class:
+You can leverage the `runInTransaction()` method that comes with Room:

 ```java
 ((RestApplication) getApplicationContext()).getMyDatabase().runInTransaction(new Runnable() {